Subaru Maintenance: Cost, Plans and Service Schedule

 What to know about Subaru warranties

-Subaru’s factory warranty protects you from expensive repair bills, but the coverage doesn’t last forever.
-At the time of publishing, Subaru offers three years or 36,000 miles of bumper-to-bumper coverage and five years or 60,000 miles of powertrain coverage on new vehicles.
+Subaru’s factory warranty can soften the cost of unexpected repairs, but it doesn’t cover everything forever.
+At the time of publishing, new Subaru vehicles include three years or 36,000 miles of bumper-to-bumper coverage and five years or 60,000 miles of powertrain coverage.
 This is about average for the industry but far short of what the best new car warranties offer.

 How can an extended warranty help?

-If you’re looking to avoid paying full price for maintenance and repairs, you might want to research prepaid maintenance plans and extended warranties.
-Prepaid maintenance plans can offer discounted rates on maintenance services, and extended warranties give you coverage once your vehicle’s factory warranty runs out.
+Prepaid maintenance plans and extended warranties can offset the prices for maintenance and repairs.
+Prepaid maintenance plans can offer discounted rates on maintenance services, while extended warranties provide coverage once your vehicle’s factory warranty expires.

 Extended warranties are available from both Subaru and third-party warranty companies.

-Because repairs tend to be more expensive than maintenance, extended warranties generally have more potential upside than prepaid maintenance plans.
-However, there is some risk involved.
-The money you spend on your extended warranty could be a waste if your vehicle doesn’t need big enough repairs to outweigh your warranty’s cost.
+Because repairs tend to be more expensive than maintenance, extended warranties generally have more upside than prepaid maintenance plans and make more sense as you approach the end of factory warranty protection, but there is still some risk involved.
+The money you spend on your extended warranty could be a waste if your vehicle doesn’t need big enough repairs to outweigh the cost of your warranty.

-Subaru offers extended warranties through its Added Security program, but you may be better off with another extended warranty provider.
+Subaru offers extended warranties through its Added Security program, but you may find a better fit with another extended warranty provider.

 Simplify your search